 I’m no stranger to start-up companies; I’ve had my fair share of big companies, egos, and political red tape.
 Working for a small company can be both challenging and rewarding.
 The team at Fonolo adopts a work hard and work harder philosophy.
 However, daily entertainment can be found in everyone’s idiosyncrasies.

 It’s important to get along with everyone and have thick skin otherwise you’re doomed.
-Be prepared to be laughed at, made fun of, argue, make up, laugh, share common spaces like a kitchen and a bathroom, and adopt unconventional meetings, similar to the ‘Shai phenonmenon’ (read below).
+Be prepared to be laughed at, made fun of, argue, makeup, laugh, share common spaces like a kitchen and a bathroom, and adopt unconventional meetings, similar to the ‘Shai phenomenon’ (read below).

 Fonolo consists of Shai, Jason, Mike, Jelly, Ninja, Omar, Chris and little old me, the only female.
 At my previous job, our office was made up of six women and one guy – the complete opposite.
 The moodiness was off the charts, everything was pink, there was constant chatter and everyone played their own music – borderline chaotic.
 Fonolo has a different vibe.
 We’re all plugged in via headphones, you can hear a pin drop or a mouse fart and there’s no pink.
 For the most part, there’s no drama, however, Shai and Jason’s relationship, spawned from their university days, breeds a comfort level similar to an old married couple.

-Jelly and Ninja are quiet like mice and unleash any pent up energy on the foosball table.
-Omar has adopted a daily, post lunch Red Bull addiction.
+Jelly and Ninja are quiet as mice and unleash any pent up energy on the foosball table.
+Omar has adopted a daily, post-lunch Red Bull addiction.
 I can’t rat out my little birdie who feeds me the Jason/Shai ‘once upon a time’ stories.
 As for me?
 This is my blog post, so I’m perfect and show no strange, moody or unfavorable characteristics.
 Maybe I’m delusional.
 Maybe there will be an anonymous comment. <wink>